- Ph.D. in educational psychology, University of Florida

 - B.S. in psychology, University of Florida

-Cognition, reasoning, problem-solving, creative thinking, learning, STEM education, teaching
+Cognition, reasoning, problem-solving, motivation, STEM teaching and learning

-Bae's teaching experience includes courses in human development across the lifespan, child development for inclusive education, and research methods in cognition and learning.
-At VCU, she is currently teaching advanced educational psychology for secondary teachers, and human development and learning.
+Bae teaches courses in human development across the lifespan, child development for inclusive education, educational psychology for secondary teachers, cognition and learning, and mixed methodologies in educational research.